bruch-alex/sorting-algorithm-visualization/README.md

 ## How to run?

+1. Build project or download latest release from release section.

-open terminal in a folder with `.jar` file and run:
+2. open terminal in a folder with `.jar` file and run:

 ``` bash
 java -jar filename.jar